d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \theta = \arccos\left(\frac{\mathbf{v}\cdot\mathbf{w}}{\|\mathbf{v}\|\|\mathbf{w}\|}\right).
 $$

 In other words, for these two specific vectors, the dot product tells us the angle between the two vectors.
 This same fact is true in general.
-Indeed we have the following: for any two vectors $\mathbf{v}$ and $\mathbf{w}$, the angle between the two vectors is
+We will not derive the expression here, however, if we consider writing $\|\mathbf{v} - \mathbf{w}\|^2$ in two ways: one with the dot product, and the other geometrically using the law of cosines, we can obtain the full relationship.
+Indeed, for any two vectors $\mathbf{v}$ and $\mathbf{w}$, the angle between the two vectors is

 $$
 \theta = \arccos\left(\frac{\mathbf{v}\cdot\mathbf{w}}{\|\mathbf{v}\|\|\mathbf{w}\|}\right).
 $$

 This is a nice result since nothing in the computation references two-dimensions.
-Indeed, we can use this in three or even three million dimensions without issue.
+Indeed, we can use this in three or three million dimensions without issue.

 As a simple example, let's see how to compute the angle between a pair of vectors: